Emma (1996 TV film)

-Jane Austen's Emma is an adaptation of the 1815 novel of the same name.
-It was adapted for the British television network ITV in 1996, directed by Diarmuid Lawrence and dramatised by Andrew Davies, the same year as Miramax's film adaptation of Emma starring Gwyneth Paltrow.
-This production of Emma stars Kate Beckinsale as the title character, and also features Samantha Morton as Harriet Smith and Mark Strong as Mr. Knightley.
+Emma is a 1996 drama television film based on the 1815 novel by Jane Austen, directed by Diarmuid Lawrence and written by Andrew Davies, and released the same year as Miramax's theatrical film adaptation of Emma starring Gwyneth Paltrow.
+This film stars Kate Beckinsale as the title character, and also features Samantha Morton as Harriet Smith and Mark Strong as Mr. Knightley.

-Davies had recently adapted another Austen novel as the successful 1995 television serial Pride and Prejudice for the BBC when he proposed to adapt the novel Emma for the network.
+Davies had recently made the successful 1995 television serial Pride and Prejudice for the BBC when he proposed to adapt Emma for the corporation.
 The BBC, however, had already made such an agreement with another screenwriter, leading Davies to approach ITV.

-Emma received generally positive reviews from critics, who believed it to be superior to the 1996 Miramax film.
+Emma is a co-production of the United Kingdom and the United States.
+It aired in the United Kingdom on ITV on 24 November 1996, and in the United States on A&E on 16 February 1997.
+It received generally positive reviews from critics, many of whom believed it to be superior to the 1996 theatrical film.
 Most focused on Beckinsale's performance as a positive highlight.
-It aired on ITV on 24 November 1996 and garnered an estimated 12 million viewers.
-It also was broadcast on the American channel A&E on 16 February 1997.
+It garnered an estimated 12 million viewers in the United Kingdom.

 Plot

-Miss Emma Woodhouse (Kate Beckinsale) of Hartfield lives in the small town of Highbury, and is young, pretty, and rich.
-Though she has decided she will never marry, Emma takes credit for matchmaking her friend and former governess, Miss Taylor, to the widower Mr. Weston.
-Emma decides to organize marriages for others of her acquaintance, despite friendly warnings not to meddle from Mr. Knightley, who is both an old friend, her brother-in-law, and the wealthy owner of Donwell Abbey.
-Emma resolves to marry her new friend, a pretty orphan named Harriet Smith, to the young vicar, Mr. Elton.
-This fails once Emma realizes to her horror that Elton desires to marry her instead.
+Miss Emma Woodhouse lives with her father on his Hartfield estate in the small Surrey town of Highbury, and is young, pretty, and rich.
+Although she has decided that she will never marry, Emma takes credit for matchmaking her friend and former governess, Miss Taylor, to the widower Mr. Weston.
+Emma decides to organise marriages for others of her acquaintance, despite friendly warnings from Mr. George Knightley not to meddle.
+He is an old friend, her brother-in-law, and the wealthy owner of Donwell Abbey just outside Highbury.
+Emma resolves to marry off her new friend, a pretty but poor girl named Harriet Smith, to the young vicar Mr. Elton.
+This fails once Emma realises, to her horror, that Elton wishes to marry her instead.

-New arrivals come to Highbury, including young orphan Miss Fairfax and Elton's new pretentious wife.
-Frank Churchill, the handsome son of Mr. Weston, also arrives generating interest and gossip.
+New arrivals in Highbury include the orphaned Miss Jane Fairfax and Elton's pretentious new wife Augusta.
+Frank Churchill, the handsome son of Mr. Weston, also arrives, generating interest and gossip.
 Emma, so sure of her ability to judge the feelings of others, believes that Frank wishes to marry her.
-Eventually the town discovers that Frank and Miss Fairfax have been secretly engaged, while Emma comes to recognize her true feelings for Mr. Knightley.
+Eventually the town discovers that Frank and Miss Fairfax have been secretly engaged, while Emma comes to recognise her true feelings for Mr. Knightley.